-It was to be the largest disaster ever in the annals of the British Army...and, perhaps just as depressing, the butchery of the Somme was to continue for the next four and a half months.
+It was to be the greatest disaster ever in the annals of the British Army...and, perhaps just as depressing, the butchery of the Somme would continue for four and a half months.

 (Right: Beaumont-Hamel is a commune, not a village. - photographs from 2010 and 2015)